 4. Follow a successful plan.
 If you’re the head of the team and certain tasks are critical for the success of the project, you may want to do the major work on those.
-However, the more routine tasks could be passed along to other people on the team.
+You can pass routine tasks along to other people on the team.

 - Delegate the task itself, not the way in which it’s completed.

 - Require progress reports at specified deadlines over the course of the project.
-If they’re having problems meeting the deadlines, instead of assuming they’re not going to get the job done, ask them if there’s anything you can do to help them meet the next deadline.
+Ask them if there’s anything you can do to help them meet the next deadline.

-- Finally, give praise and positive feedback when the project is finished.
+- Give praise and positive feedback when the project is finished.